zhaohuanqdcn/SURW/README.md

-# Selectively Uniform Concurrency Testing (SURW)
+# Concurrency Testing Library for C/C++ Programs

-SURW is an online scheduling algorithm that effectively samples interleavings of concurrent programs.

-This repository implements SURW and other different scheduling algorithms for user-space programs written in C/C++.
+This repository provides a randomized concurrency testing framework for C/C++ user-space programs.

+## Overview

-It serializes program executions by wrapping around the `pthreads` library.
+This repository implements a dynamic library that *serializes* program execution by wrapping around the `pthreads` library.
+It can generate random thread interleavings, which can then be deterministically reproduced with the same random seed.
-The scheduler is written mainly in Zig.
+The framework is written mainly in Zig.

+The library implmements different scheduling algorithms such as Probabilistic Concurrency Testing (PCT) and Partial Order Sampling (POS).
+More prominently, it features *Selectively Uniform Random Walk* (SURW), a new online scheduling algorithm that tries to sample interleavings uniformly for a selective subset of program events.
 For internals of the algorithm, please check out our [ASPLOS'25 paper](https://zhaohuanqdcn.github.io/assets/files/asplos25.pdf).

 If you use our work for academic research, please cite our paper: